stedman/stedman.dev/src/about.md

 ---
 layout: base
 title: About me
+meta:
+  description: Steve Stedman is an experienced web developer who takes pride in leading innovative teams and inspiring passion for the craft.
 ---

 I'm Steve Stedman, a web developer with 20+ years of experience leading cross-functional teams and driving all phases of the software development life cycle.
 I take pride in crafting well-designed, innovative, and accessible experiences.